abd-ashraf/noca-articles-demo/frontend/README.md

 - /articles/new create page
 - /articles/:id/edit edit page

+## FeatureModules
-## Feature modules
+  ## Article modules
   - ArticlesModule is lazy loaded under /articles
   ## Articles list
   - Implemented list page with Angular Material table
   - Fetches data from backend via ArticlesService
+  ## Create article
+  - Reactive form with Material inputs and selects

 ## These are stubs only In later commits we will
 - Add Articles pages with create edit